Helmut Kohl: Second marriage, 2008–2017

-Honors and awards
+Honours and awards

 Helmut Kohl received numerous awards and accolades, as well as honorary titles such as doctorates and citizenships.
-Among others, he was joint recipient of the Charlemagne Prize with French President François Mitterrand for their contribution to Franco-German friendship and European Union.
+Among others, he was a joint recipient of the Charlemagne Prize with French president François Mitterrand for their contribution to Franco-German friendship and the European Union.
 In 1996, Kohl received the Prince of Asturias Award in International Cooperation from Felipe of Spain.
 In 1998, Kohl was named Honorary Citizen of Europe by the European heads of state or government for his extraordinary work for European integration and cooperation, an honour previously only bestowed on Jean Monnet.
 After leaving office in 1998, Kohl became the second person after Konrad Adenauer to receive the Grand Cross in Special Design of the Order of Merit of the Federal Republic of Germany.
 He received the Presidential Medal of Freedom from President Bill Clinton in 1999.

 Death, European act of state and funeral

-Kohl died at 9:15 a.m. on Friday, 16 June 2017 in the Oggersheim district of Ludwigshafen, his hometown, aged 87 of natural causes.
+Kohl died at 9:15 a.m. on Friday, 16 June 2017 in the Oggersheim district of Ludwigshafen, his home town, aged 87, of natural causes.